-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Leadership and select staff attend CCSS professional development through SDCOE and other agencies attend CCSS professional development through SDCOE and other agencies Onsite professional development weekly for ELA department School-wide Professional Development on Common Core Portion of Instructional Leads' salaries and benefits \$48,752 Portion of Instructional Leads' salaries 1000-1999: Certificated Personnel Salaries Supplemental and Concentration \$46,737 development weekly for ELA department Professional development \$2,121 Portion of Instructional Leads' benefits 3000-3999: Employee Benefits Supplemental and Concentration \$14,021 Development on Common CCSA Conference \$848 Portion of English Teachers' Salaries 1000-1999: Certificated Personnel Salaries Supplemental and Concentration \$434,267 assessments to be used for Portion of Reading Resource Teacher's salary and benefits \$1,632 Portion of English Teachers' Benefits 3000-3999: Employee Benefits Supplemental and Concentration \$130,280 Math Software \$6,701.53 Portion of English Teachers' Salaries 1000-1999: Certificated Personnel Salaries Base \$72,378 Online Subscriptions \$1,917 Portion of English Teachers' Benefits 3000-3999: Employee Benefits Base \$21,713 Portion of Assistant Directors' salaries \$7,537 Portion of English Teachers' Salaries 1000-1999: Certificated Personnel Salaries Title I \$72,378 Portion of English Teachers' Benefits 3000-3999: Employee Benefits Title I \$21,713 Portion of Reading Resource Teacher Salary 1000-1999: Certificated Personnel Salaries
+Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Leadership and select staff attend CCSS professional development through SDCOE and other agencies Portion of Instructional Leads' salaries and benefits \$48,752 Portion of Instructional Leads' salaries 1000-1999: Certificated Personnel Salaries Supplemental and Concentration \$46,737 Onsite professional development weekly for ELA department Professional development \$2,121 Portion of Instructional Leads' benefits 3000-3999: Employee Benefits Supplemental and Concentration \$14,021 School-wide Professional Development on Common Core transition and interventions CCSA Conference \$848 Portion of English Teachers' Salaries 1000-1999: Certificated Personnel Salaries Supplemental and Concentration \$434,267 ELA department to determine assessments to be used for ongoing progress monitoring Portion of Reading Resource Teacher's salary and benefits \$1,632 Portion of English Teachers' Benefits 3000-3999: Employee Benefits Supplemental and Concentration \$130,280 Math Software \$6,701.53 Portion of English Teachers' Salaries 1000-1999: Certificated Personnel Salaries Base \$72,378 Online Subscriptions \$1,917 Portion of English Teachers' Benefits 3000-3999: Employee Benefits Base \$21,713 Portion of Assistant Directors' salaries \$7,537 Portion of English Teachers' Salaries 1000-1999: Certificated Personnel Salaries Title I \$72,378 Portion of English Teachers' Benefits 3000-3999: Employee Benefits Title I \$21,713 Portion of Reading Resource Teacher Salary 1000-1999: Certificated Personnel Salaries

-Complete a copy of the following table for each of the LEA's goals from the prior year LCAP.
+Supplemental and Concentration \$42,034 Portion of Reading Resource Teacher Benefits 3000-3999: Employee Benefits Supplemental and Concentration \$12,610 Independent reading books and other literacy materials made available in library and classroom libraries 4000-4999: Books And Supplies Base \$43,307 After School Enrichment Activities (Literacy) 5000-5999: Services And Other Operating Expenditures Supplemental and Concentration \$41,470 Analysis Complete a copy of the following table for each of the LEA's goals from the prior year LCAP.
 Duplicate the table as needed.
 Use actual annual measurable outcome data, including performance data from the LCFF Evaluation Rubrics, as applicable.

-Describe the overall implementation of the actions/services to achieve the articulated goal.

-Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.
+Describe the overall implementation of the actions/services to achieve the articulated goal. ŭ Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.
 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.

+Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
+Identify where those changes can be found in the LCAP.